 To help you choose the right kitchen tap, we have specified the minimum bar pressure on each tap we sell:

-However, are many of you may so sure what the 'minimum bar pressure' actually means?
+However, how many of you are sure what the 'minimum bar pressure' actually means?
 When it comes to choosing your next kitchen tap, choosing one that will fit into your existing water system is crucial.
 There is no point getting excited about a really fancy Italian made tap only to find that it isn't compatible with your existing water system.
 Buying the wrong type of tap may result in low pressure of water if not a tap that will simply not function.

 Eg: A high bar pressure tap (1.0 bar) being installed onto a low pressure system (0 - 0.5 bar) may result in a tap that hasn't got the pressure in the pipes to push the water through.

 Here we will explain what bar pressure is, how it is measured and how to do a simple test at home to see what bar pressure is of your existing tap.
 Ultimately we hope we can help you, in choosing the right kitchen tap for your sink and plumbing system.

 To understand water pressure, it is the distance between the tank in the attic and the tap itself.
 It is the force of which the water goes through the pipes in your home.
 The water itself is measured in “Bars” , 1 bar being the force to push water through a 10 metre pipe.